 although the range of motion obtained (bottom right) is very nearly the same as the normal case.

 Pain experienced in motion leads to a muscular response commonly known as spasm, hypertonicity, or muscle guarding; studies have found that the simultaneous measurement of muscle guarding along with range of motion increases sensitivity and specificity of range of motion to pain (Geisser, et.
 Al. 2005, Journal of Pain).
 Muscle guarding is the body's natural defense mechanism in response to pain, and the DynaROM system objectively quantifies this muscular guarding in motion.
 This muscle guarding corresponds to 5-8% impairment in the AMA Permanent Guides to Impairment (5th edition).

 On the other hand, range of motion on its own is a poor indicator of pain, as many patients have normal range of motion concomitant with significant muscle guarding and pain.

-Unlike needle EMG, which is used to evaluate for nerve damage by looking at a single motor neuron, the DynaROM measures the region's response to pain by objectively measuring globally the involved region's (e.g. lumbar paraspinals) response to pain.
-The graphical presentation of the results provides definitive evidence of pain (muscle guarding, fasiculations, racheting, and abnormal muscle recruitment) that cannot be "faked", and provides insight into the nature of the remaining problems.
+Unlike needle EMG, which is used to evaluate for nerve damage by looking at a single motor neuron, the DynaROM measures the region's response to pain by objectively measuring globally the involved region's (e.g. lumbar paraspinal muscles) response to pain.
+The graphical presentation of the results provides definitive evidence of pain (muscle guarding, fasciculations, ratcheting, and abnormal muscle recruitment) that cannot be "faked", and provides insight into the nature of the remaining problems.

-Complete Myovision testing of cervical and lumbar flexion, extension, lateral flexion, and rotation, including a color print-out of the data and a 15 minute oral review is $75, while a written interprative report is an additional $150, payable at time of service (no contingency or leins accepted).
+Complete MyoVision testing of cervical and lumbar flexion, extension, lateral flexion, and rotation, including a color print-out of the data and a 15 minute oral review is $75, while a written interpretive report is an additional $150, payable at time of service (no contingency or liens accepted).